 Study Background

-This study will find out more about calcinosis, the development of calcium deposits in various parts of the body, in people with dermatomyositis (DM) and juvenile dermatomyositis (JDM).
+This study is aiming to find out more about calcinosis, the development of calcium deposits in various parts of the body, in people with dermatomyositis (DM) and juvenile dermatomyositis (JDM).
 Calcinosis can be painful and cause disabilities and other problems, so scientists want to find treatments for it.
 This study is examining the safety and efficacy of a medication to treat calcinosis, called sodium thiosulfate.

 Eligibility Criteria